learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 <img src = "./images/parallel_movies_.png">

 So how can we make all these nodes communicate with one another?
-By using a programming paradigm called MapReduce!!
+By using a programming paradigm called MapReduce!

 __MapReduce__ is a software framework developed for processing datasets that qualify as "Big Data", in a __distributed and parallel__ processing environment over several computers/nodes connected to each other as part of a __cluster__.
 It is a specific instance of the generalized split-apply-combine technique used to perform different data analyses.